 One of the highlights of Tóstal Iorras 2013 was the commemoration of James Hack Tuke’s assisted emigration scheme – when thousands of people emigrated from Erris.

-Special guests included at the July 24th event were Atlantic Rhythm, the Achill Island Pipe Band, craft makers from the area, and Dr. Gerard Moran of the National University of Ireland, Maynooth.
+Special guests included at the July 24th event was Atlantic Rhythm, the Achill Island Pipe Band, craft makers from the area, and Dr. Gerard Moran of the National University of Ireland, Maynooth.

 Rosemarie Geraghty, a researcher in Ionad Deirbhile Heritage Centre, Eachléim, has spent over five years transcribing and collecting information about Tuke’s scheme, to the extent that they now have copies of the original ships’ manifests for all 15 ships that left Blacksod Bay.